 I’m sure you’ve heard the saying, “throw spaghetti against the wall and see what sticks.”
 It’s a common way to describe the process of testing many different tactics at the same time in order to identify what works (sticks) and what doesn’t work (falls to the floor).

-It’s a nice analogy to visualize the process of testing, and with a 2.5 year old daughter at home I’m sure to get some live demonstrations soon. :)
+It’s a nice analogy to visualize the process of testing, and with two young children at home, I’m sure to get some live demonstrations soon. :)

 In other words, if you’re trying to test multiple “uncooked” marketing tactics at the same time to see what “sticks,” then you’re going to be disappointed by the results.
 To make matters worse, you’ll come to the conclusion that none of the tactics work for your business even though they were doomed from the start.
 Again, uncooked spaghetti never sticks to walls.

 So what does a fully “cooked” marketing tactic look like?
 Let’s take a look…

 Before you start cooking spaghetti, you have a clear description of the final dish you’re preparing.
 It might be spaghetti and meatballs or just plain spaghetti with butter (my favorite as a kid).